 Kenneth is a repeat entrepreneur turned venture investor.
 Prior to starting Oyster with Sophie, he co-founded Republic Crypto in 2017, where he served as Chief Strategy Officer.
 He is also an active angel investor in over 70 companies.
 Kenneth has enjoyed a long career in Silicon Valley: he led institutional fund products at AngelList, designed an algorithmic investing platform for Hone Capital, was Co-founder & CTO at FreshPay, the first Bitcoin debit card, was on the founding team as Architect & Head of Mobile Engineering at Chartboost (acquired by Zynga for $250M), and worked in engineering at Tapulous through its acquisition by Disney.

-Chris has 11+ years of experience investing and driving operational efficiencies.
+Chris has 12+ years of experience investing and driving operational efficiencies.
 His venture experience originated at Sequoia Capital where he was responsible for monitoring Sequoia’s global investment portfolio and operational excellence.
-He was also a former investor at GoingVC Partners and Valia Ventures.
-Operationally, Chris is the founder of the Venture Capital Operations Association (VCOA), was on the founding team as COO of Relatus — a B2B platform that helps startups raise capital through their relationships.
-Prior, he was a top consultant at Accenture and Blackrock where he led B2B software implementations.
+He was also a former investor at Valia Ventures and GoingVC Partners.
+Operationally, Chris was a top fin-tech consultant at Accenture and Blackrock, is the founder of the Venture Capital Operations Association (VCOA), and was on the founding team as COO of Relatus — a B2B platform that helps startups raise capital through their relationships.